A GUIDE TO: SIGNING UP TO A DOCTORS (SNS) & OBTAINING PRESCRIPTION DRUGS

 - Then it comes up with this message: Your Health Center / USF has no consultation types / programs loaded.
 Please contact your Health Center / USF.

-So I have not currently been able to access the online booking system for SNS.
+So although I can access the online booking system for SNS, I cannot make an appointment online.
 I am not sure if this is because the Côja Doctors receptionist did not allocate a family named doctor on our Utente registration document or if there is some kind of other issue.
 I’m not too bothered but after the hassle of obtaining the Mobile digital key it would be good to be able to book appointments and order my repeat prescriptions online.
 I have emailed the SNS helpline who are fantastic and reply almost immediately even at 10pm at night but they say that appointments are booked via doctors surgeries so I need to contact them.
 I will check with Arganil doctors in due course and update.

 Doctor fees in Portugal